 Once upon a time, I followed my lifelong dream and moved to Los Angeles to pursue an acting career.
 A friend asked me, "If you weren't an actor, what else would you want to be? "

 My (immediate, as if it was a thing) answer: "A traveling philosopher."
 Years later, while working on camera and venting to a colleague about how unfulfilled I was starting to feel in my chosen occupation, she asked, "Well, what do you REALLY want to do? " My (surprising at the time) answer: "I want to inspire people.
 I want to wake them up and remind them of who they really are."
 A couple of years after that, I had already fallen into a fun career in voiceover and was spending the majority of my free time as a spiritual seeker and student when a first date inquired, "What do you do when you're not working?"
 My (totally honest) answer: "I go on walks, take photos of flowers, and write down what comes to me."
 A lot has happened since then.
-I started (and then stopped) offering intuitive readings.
-I taught workshops.
-Led guided meditations.
-Hosted empath support circles.
+I went through what I lovingly refer to as my super-woo phase.
+I offered intuitive readings.
+Taught workshops.
 Moved back to the east coast.
-Compiled my writing into two books.
 Started coaching voice actors.
-Rediscovered my love for acting and performance.
+Shared my Message Of The Day experiment via social media.
+Compiled my writing and photography into two books.
+Met my partner Jon.
+And eventually relocated to the foothills of the Blue Ridge Mountains where I continue to voice other people's projects while simultaneously creating my own.

 And in the several expansive years since the beginning of this story, I have learned that: